OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 parsed_url = urlparse(url)

-# Hostname is placed in the url parameter
+# Domain passing is placed in the url parameters

 query_params = parse_qs(parsed_url.query)